mpedone/etch-a-sketch/README.md

 ### Random Colors

 I have an idea about this, but it involves changing how my code works, which, honestly, is probably a good idea.
 Right now, I have two classes for the squares.
 One is the default, the other has a background color applied.
 When the square is changed, the color class is toggled (so, added if it wasn't there, removed if it was).
 I'm not sure, but I think I might need to break the color changing code out from the drawingArea() function, which, now that I think about it, makes some sense, as that function should simply set the drawing area, and not handle the colors.
 From there, I can work on changing the colors of individual squares.

+Getting it to work took a bit.
+Adding a class to the div caused ALL of the colored squares to change at the same time, which is kind of a cool effect, but not what we were going for.
+Turns out, I needed to just set the style in-line.
+I created a random color generating function, then called that each time a square was to be colored so that it would select a random color and apply it to the background-color attribute in-line.